France best selling albums ever: Femmes D’Aujourd’hui by Jeanne Mas (1986)

-Unknown until 1984 after several years trying to make her hole in the rock / punk scene, Jeanne Mas suddenly exploded with her punk-wannabe stylized pop debut hit Toute Première Fois.
+Unknown until 1984 after several years trying to make her mark in the rock / punk scene, Jeanne Mas suddenly exploded with her punk-wannabe stylized pop debut hit Toute Première Fois.
 A second single, Johnny, Johnny, was just as big, both selling well past half a million units in France.
-The self-titled album failed to be as massive yet, peaking at #5 while selling over 200,000 units.
+The self-titled album failed to be as massive though, peaking at #5 while selling over 200,000 units.

 Such a successful start opened doors to the best authors and musicians to work on her sophomore effort, Femmes D’Aujourd’hui which came out in April 1986.
-The lead single En Rouge Et Noir was a tremendous smash during the entire summer, hitting #1 on a 16-weeks run inside the Top 10.
+The lead single En Rouge Et Noir was a tremendous smash during the entire summer, hitting #1 on a 16-week run inside the Top 10.
 It remains an iconic 80s pop music song in French culture.

 Home of all popular singles from both albums, En Concert replaced Femmes D’Aujourd’hui as the main catalog item for the singer.
-Thus, when she strongly returned in 1989 with #1 album Les Crises De L’âme the 1986 blockbuster failed to truly enjoy a boost.
+Thus, when she strongly returned in 1989 with the #1 album Les Crises De L’âme the 1986 blockbuster failed to truly enjoy a boost.
 It still got awarded a 3xPlatinum award which was introduced the previous year, representing more than 900,000 units shipped.

 This massive backlash fully stopped sales of Femmes D’Aujourd’hui album.
 If it seemed poised to break the million mark at the time, some 28 years after the 3xPlatinum it has yet to reach the magical level, a level that will likely never be achieved at current pace.

 Net shipment as of the end of 2016 is estimated at 980,000 copies.
 It makes Femmes D’Aujourd’hui the 180th best selling album of all-time by that date.